B.C. First Nation upset over shortened park closure dates

 The Announcement and Immediate Reaction

 The park in question was established in the 1960s and expanded through subsequent land designations.
 It lies within the traditional territory of the Nuxalk Nation, which has never signed a treaty with the Crown.
 British Columbia’s 2019 adoption of the Declaration on the Rights of Indigenous Peoples Act requires ministries to obtain free, prior and informed consent on decisions affecting Indigenous rights.
-Seasonal closures for cultural purposes have occurred intermittently since 2015, typically ranging from 45 to 60 days.
-These measures were developed through joint planning tables involving BC Parks staff and Nation representatives.
-Provincial records show that visitor numbers at the park exceeded 180,000 in 2023, with peak use in summer months.Provincial Rationale and Consultation Record
+Seasonal closures for cultural purposes have been used in previous years to support Nuxalk stewardship practices in the area.

 What's Your Reaction?